Updated: Will Trump actually end China’s De Minimis exemption that is killing USPS?

 This could help save USPS

 Imagine you ordered two of the same items on eBay.
 One was shipped by your next-door neighbor and one by a guy in China.
-The guy in China pays much less for shipping than your next-door neighbor does.
+The guy in China pays less for shipping than your next-door neighbor does.
 On top of that, when your next-door neighbor purchased the product wholesale from an importer, he already paid to cover the cost of freight shipping from China, tariffs, and import duties.
 The guy in China pays none of that.

 Many of these drop-shipped products are also inferior versions that bypass regulatory bodies, lack safety features, contain toxic ingredients, or violate copyright laws.